aarushg22/WebRTC_demo/README.md

 #### Recording

 The Start recording button will only be enabled once the browser recieves a remote Stream i.e. when both the parties have joined the room.
-To Start, stop, play and Download recording buttons are availaible on the simple HTML page.
+To Start, stop, play and Download recording, buttons are availaible on the simple HTML page.

 Note : You'll need to restart your Node.js server each time you close a client tab or window.